 What My Test Showed Post Baby

 When I got my blood test back in March 2021, I had some improvements since my previous test.
 So that was good news.
-Many things stayed the same, but I also got a few “needs work” results that I am addressing.
+Many things stayed the same, but I also got a few “needs work” results that I addressed.

 Lipids & LDL Cholesterol

-My lipid group and LDL cholesterol (the “bad” cholesterol) have improved.
+My lipid group and LDL cholesterol (the “bad” cholesterol) improved.
 Which is great especially considering LDL and triglycerides can stay elevated while breastfeeding.
-There’s still some work I can do on those numbers, so the InsideTracker dashboard recommends that I increase soluble fiber (hey beans! hey psyllium!) and eat more whole grains (hey oatmeal!) to help lower these levels.
+There was still some work I can do on those numbers, so the InsideTracker dashboard recommends that I increase soluble fiber (beans and psyllium are good options) and eat more whole grains (oatmeal is good for cholesterol and milk supply!).

 Calcium and Vitamin D

 These fat-soluble vitamins were slightly elevated, but that can be impacted by breastfeeding.
-But, it’s important that I keep an eye on these biomarkers in the future.
-There are reminders to get new tests every so often.
-So that will be helpful to recheck once I’m done breastfeeding.
+But, it was important that I kept an eye on these biomarkers for the future, which is one reason they include reminders to get re-tested regularly.

 Vitamin D levels can also impact bone health and it’s essential for mood regulation.
 After speaking with a registered dietitian and my M.D. about my results, I started taking a 2000 IU supplement to help address this.
-I also need to be retested in a few months since my last test was done in the gloomier months.
+I also needed to be retested a few months after this first postpartum test since that last test was done in the gloomier months.
 And it’s difficult to get enough Vitamin D from diet alone.
-More sunshine in the spring and summer months will help too!
+More sunshine in the spring and summer months helped later too!

-The rest of my iron group looks good.
+The rest of my iron group looked good.
 Some data shows iron is better absorbed on easier workout days.
-So I’ve started being intentional about iron-rich meals on recovery or rest days.
+So I started being intentional about iron-rich meals on recovery or rest days.

 My cortisol levels bumped up a little from my last test.
 This makes sense because stress and fatigue is a thing — especially postpartum.
-But, it can also be related to the stressful last year we’ve all had (thanks COVID), healing from birth and from being an avid runner for so long.
-Elevated cortisol can also lead to chronic injuries, which I’ve definitely struggled with of late.
-(I tore a tendon two years ago that’s still giving me issues.)
+But, it can also be related to the stressful year we all had in 202, healing from birth and from being an avid runner for so long.
+Elevated cortisol can also lead to chronic injuries.

 But overall, most of my inflammation markers looked good.
-And since I want to be smart about my return to running postpartum, I need my recovery levels to be optimal.
+And since I wanted to be smart about my return to running postpartum, I need my recovery levels to be optimal.